Hundertwasser's heart and soul

 Inside

-Regentag is open for tours on the following days (no registration required):
+The Regentag is open for visits on the following days (no registration required, but waiting times may occur):

 Admission/person:

-The expert mediation team will be happy to guide groups through Regentag by appointment on +43 (0)660 8711 356 or info@stadtexpedition.at (Claudia-Maria Behling).
-Age-specific educational programs are offered for schools.
+Our expert team of guides will be happy to lead groups through the Regentag museum by appointment.
+Please call +43 (0)664 73611086 or email su.gaspar22@gmail.com (Susanne Gáspár) to make an arrangement.
+Age-specific educational programs are available for schools.

 Technical data